Liberty, Integrity, Personal Responsibility, and Accountability

 If we really want to address the national debt, we have to stop patting ourselves on the back because we had a smaller deficit, and we must not relent until federal revenues outpace federal expenditures.

 Job creation comes from private industry, not from the government.
 All government jobs are overhead on the economy, in that they serve to create expenses without generating revenue.
-It is capitalism and a free market that has driven the United States to be the largest economy in the world, not government programs.
-The best thing the government can do for the economy is shrink the size of the government, decrease legislation, decrease taxes, and decrease spending.
+It is the free market economy and the grace of God that have driven the United States to be the largest economy in the world, not government programs.
+The best thing Congress can do for the economy get out of the way.
 Giving individual Americans and companies the freedom to fail or succeed on their own terms is the greatest incentive to productivity and prosperity we can give.
 Competition breeds success.

 There is no positive correlation between Federal education spending and performance in schools.
-In fact, while Department of Education spending has increased, test scores in the United States have decreased.
+In fact, while Department of Education spending has increased, test scores have decreased and the price of education has skyrocketed.
 The Federal Government has severely mismanaged the budget, foreign policy, and the economy.
 There is no reason we should allow the same people to mismanage our children.

 It is a well-known fact that US reliance on foreign oil has been a problem for a long time.
 Cutting off our foreign energy reliance, and focusing on domestic oil and other energy sources has several benefits including better energy prices, more jobs at home, and insulation from some of the turmoil that occurs in the Middle East and other oil-rich regions.